zdchu/zdchu.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior student in the School of Computer Science at [Fudan University](http://www.fudan.edu.cn/2016/index.html), China.
-I have abundant interest in text mining techniques.
-My previous research experiences mainly lie in knowledge discovery and text stream modeling.
-I have the privilege to visit the [Human-Centric Data Mining](http://hcdm.cs.virginia.edu/) group at the [University of Virginia](http://www.virginia.edu/) as a research assistant in 2018 summer, supervised by [Prof. Hongning Wang](http://www.cs.virginia.edu/~hw5x/).
+I am a first-year Ph.D. student at the [University of Virginia](http://www.virginia.edu/).
+Prior to joining in UVa, I obtained my bachelor degree from the School of Computer Science at Fudan University, where I worked closely with [Prof. Shanfeng Zhu](http://datamining-iip.fudan.edu.cn/index.html) and [Prof. Yanghua Xiao](http://gdm.fudan.edu.cn/GDMWiki/Wiki.jsp?page=Yanghuaxiao).

+Research Interest
+---
+I have abundant interest in **Text Mining** and **Machine Learning**.
+Specifically, I am working on Hawkes-based topic model.
+My previous research experiences mainly lie on document stream modeling and relation classification.

 News
 ------
-* 08/09/2019, Our paper "Accounting for Temporal Dynamics in Document Streams" has been accepted by CIKM 2019.
+* Aug-09-2019, Our paper **Accounting for Temporal Dynamics in Document Streams** has been accepted by CIKM 2019.
-* 04/2019, Decide to pursue my Ph.D. degree at the University of Virginia, hope to see you in Charlottesville:)
+* Apr-2019, Decide to pursue my Ph.D. degree at the University of Virginia, hope to see you in Charlottesville:)
-* 03/04/2019, Admitted to the Ph.D. program of Computer Science School of the University of Virginia.
-* 12/16/2018, Our paper "CN-Probase: A Data-driven Approach for Large-scale Chinese Taxonomy Construction" has been accepted by ICDE 2019.
+* Dec-16-2018, Our paper [**CN-Probase: A Data-driven Approach for Large-scale Chinese Taxonomy Construction**](http://kw.fudan.edu.cn/cnprobase/search/) has been accepted by ICDE 2019.
-* 12/09/2018, Admitted to the Ph.D. program of SE&EM College of the Chinese University of Hong Kong.

 Awards
 ------